-- 8.26 Land-use planning has a significant responsibility to help tackle the causes and impacts of climate change.
+- 8.28 Land-use planning has a significant responsibility to help tackle the causes and impacts of climate change.

 NPPF 2021 (Para 152) says that the planning system should support the transition to a low carbon future in a changing climate, taking full account of flood risk and coastal change.
-It should help to: - shape places in ways that contribute to radical reductions in greenhouse gas emissions, minimise vulnerability and improve resilience; - encourage the reuse of existing resources, including the conversion of existing buildings; and - support renewable and low carbon energy and associated infrastructure. - 8.27 The Cornwall Local Plan supports proposals which 'reduce energy consumption while increasing renewable and low carbon energy production' and 'increase resilience to climate change'.
-As a an extension to the Local Plan, Cornwall Council have produced the Cornwall Climate Emergency Development Plan Document [CEDPD] which will act as an 'umbrella' document for Neighbourhood Development Plans providing consistent standards to help applicants and communities.
-It gives flexibility to communities preparing NDPs through its broad approach to identifying areas suitable for wind energy development and setting relevant criteria for new developments, allowing NDPs to highlight the areas which the local community think are appropriate locations for a certain scale of wind energy.
-Many of the emerging policies in the CEDPD are reflected in St Stephen in Brannel NDP policies, and this section of the NDP provides a local context for the application of the Climate Crisis DPD policies.
+It should help to: - shape places in ways that contribute to radical reductions in greenhouse gas emissions, minimise vulnerability and improve resilience; - encourage the reuse of existing resources, including the conversion of existing buildings; and - support renewable and low carbon energy and associated infrastructure. - 8.29 The Cornwall Local Plan supports proposals which 'reduce energy consumption while increasing renewable and low carbon energy production' and 'increase resilience to climate change'. - 8.30 As an extension to the Local Plan, Cornwall Council has now adopted the Cornwall Climate Emergency DPD [CEDPD].

-The St Stephen In Brannel Contribution To the Causes of Climate Change.
+The St Stephen in Brannel Contribution to the Causes of Climate Change.

-- 8.28 In relation to greenhouse gas emissions, Cornwall has broadly similar per capita emissions in comparison to the South West of England and England as a whole since 2005 having seen a 36.3% reduction in the percentage of total emissions per capita between 2005 and 2016, slightly lower than the reductions for the South West of England (36.7%) and England (37.6%) - 8.29 St Stephen in Brannel is in an area of higherCO2 emissions, with the highest levelsoccurring to the north west, linked to the different gasses collectively as a common unit.
+8.31 In relation to greenhouse gas emissions, Cornwall has broadly similar per capita emissions in comparison to the South West of England and England as a whole since 2005 having seen a 36.3% reduction in the percentage of total emissions per capita between 2005 and 2016, slightly lower than the reductions for the South West of England (36.7%) and England (37.6%).

-Figure 13: Emissions Breakdown for St Stephen in Brannel Parish - Consumption Basis - Per Household
+Figure 12: Emissions Breakdown for St Stephen in Brannel Parish - Consumption Basis - Per Household

 Activity (t CO2e) Percentage

-Consumption of 4.7 29
+Consumption of goods and services 4.7 29

-goods and services

 Housing 3.8 24

 Travel 3.9 24

 Food and Diet 3.5 22

 Waste < 0.1 < 1

 TOTAL 16 100

 t CO2e stands for tonnes of "carbon dioxide equivalent" and is a standard unit of measurement in carbon accounting.
-It expresses the impact of a number of
+It expresses the impact of a number of different gasses collectively as a common unit.